phips28/gh-action-bump-version/README.md

 ### Workflow

-* Check for the latest version number published to npm.
 * Based on the commit messages, increment the version from the lastest release.
   * If the string "BREAKING CHANGE" is found anywhere in any of the commit messages or descriptions the major version will be incremented.